lookback/meteor-dropdowns/README.md

 - `classes` - Additional class names for the dropdown.
 None as default.
 - `direction` - One of `n`, `s`, `e` or `w`.
 Where to position the dropdown around the element.
 Defaults to `s`.
 - `persistent` - Defaults to `false`.
 Set to `true` if you want the dropdown *not* to hide when clicking outside it (on `document`).
+- `hideOthers` - Defaults to `true`.
+If `false`, other visible dropdowns won't be hidden when a dropdown is toggled.

 ```html
 {{#dropdownTrigger name="testDropdown3"}}